tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 hig_metaphor@2x.webp

 A rookie mistake would be to misrepresent the object.
-For example, selection looks like this (don’t read the text):
+For example, this is how selection looks like:

 metaphor_selection@2x.webp